AldrianLoberiano/pineapple-training/README.md

 - Keep experiments reproducible by setting random seeds where applicable.
 - If this project grows, consider adding a `requirements.txt` file for dependency tracking.
+- Replace placeholder values such as `YOUR_API_KEY` and project name before running the dataset download cell.